resibots/ITE/README.md

     - Install robdyn on your computer: `sudo ./waf install`
     - For more advanced options, look at [robdyn]'s repo.
 - [limbo]: A lightweight framework for Bayesian and model-based optimisation of black-box functions
-    - As limbo is a framework you only need to get the code: `git clone https://github.com/jbmouret/limbo.git`
+    - Get the code: `git clone https://github.com/jbmouret/limbo.git`
     - For more advanced options, look at [limbo]'s repo.
 - [ROS] \(optional\):
     - If you want to run the experiment on the real robot, you need to have ROS installed.
 Please check the [official instructions](http://www.ros.org/install/) to download and install ROS.